-What happens if I have the Luna SCPD test and no cells are found?
+What happens if I have the Luna Prenatal Test and no cells are found?

 A blood sample redraw is offered at no extra cost and any charge is cancelled if no reportable cells are found.

-If you are pregnant or considering becoming pregnant and are interested in the Luna SCPD test, speak with your OB provider to see if this test is right for you.
+If you are pregnant or considering becoming pregnant and are interested in the Luna Prenatal Test, speak with your OB provider to see if this test is right for you.
 Please download and print the one-page information sheet to take to your provider or direct them to our website for further information and instructions.